Relrin/Helenae/README.md

     python fileserver.py [path_to_config.json] [port]

 path_to_config.json its configuration file for fileserver.py, which contains:
-- "path its" to place, where all files will be stored
+- "path" its to place, where all files will be stored
 - "base_dir" its just name for basic directory, which using for creating with "path" argument
 - "server_ip" means IP-address of this computer, which get access to connecting new users
 - "server_port" means port, which listening server for connected users